rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

   the mere presence of atomics acts as a trigger that disables the above optimizations.

+## Necessity of non-atomic operations

+The necessity of having `load_not_atomic()` and `store_not_atomic()` methods, as opposed to alternatives such as weaker-than-`Relaxed` atomics, should be researched before stabilizing that subset of this RFC.

+## Safer self types

+This RFC would also benefit from a safer way to interact with volatile memory regions than raw pointers, by providing a way to opt out of LLVM's "dereferenceable" semantics without also having to opt out from all the memory-safety guarantees provided by the Rust borrow checker.

+# Future possibilities
+[future-possibilities]: #future-possibilities

 ## Untrusted shared-memory IPC

 Although it performs a step in the right direction by strengthening the